 Write all the steps down.
 Having it in your head and not on paper will not work.
 If you use a planner, do it there.
-If you don’t, I got you.
+This is the planner I’m using this year, it’s great for time blocking.
+If you don’t have a planner, I got you.
 Get a free goal-getting worksheet delivered to your inbox when you sign up for the motherhood trip email list below.

 Let’s take a look at a different scenario.
 Let’s say you want to declutter your house.
 Write down every room and every closet that needs some TLC.
 You can break it down even further by dividing each room or closet into smaller action steps.

 Step 3: Assign a date to each action step

 If you are a planner user, you know the drill.
 Block out time each week (or each day, if you can) for you to complete the small steps you’ve written out in a previous step.
 If you don’t use a planner, you can simply write or type up your plan.

 Take your big goal and assign a realistic end date to it.
 You may want to lose 20 pounds by your birthday, which is five months away.
 You may want to declutter your house by your anniversary, which is in three months.